Obstacles and Challenges of Rehab

 “Acceptance is a noun derived from the verb accept; it means to believe or come to recognize (an opinion, explanation, etc.) as valid or correct”—Oxford Dictionary.

 Having a loved one accept as valid or correct that their present activity is non-survival can be difficult for many family members.
-However, there is a way to help someone recognize their existing lifestyle or choices as detrimental to their well-being.
+However, there is a way to help someone recognize their lifestyle or choices as detrimental to their well-being.
 It does require acceptance on behalf of the person.
 It also includes non-illicit substances such as alcohol, prescription medications, and pot.

 When the person accepts their condition as non-optimal, one can proceed to have the person arrive for treatment.